Base Flood Elevation & Elevation Certificates in Florida

 Section A: Property Information

-Contains the property address, NFIP community number, map panel number, flood zone designation, and BFE (if applicable).
-Check that the flood zone matches your current Flood Insurance Rate Map — if the community has adopted newer maps, this section should reflect the most current data.
+This is where the map data lives: NFIP community name and number, county, map and panel number, panel suffix, FIRM index and effective dates, the flood zone, and the base flood elevation at item B9.
+Check that the flood zone and panel date match the currently effective Flood Insurance Rate Map — if your community has adopted newer maps, this section should reflect them.

-Section B: Building Elevation Information
+Section C: Building Elevation Information (Survey Required)

 When You Need an Elevation Certificate